 CIVIL WAR SERIES

-Created during my MFA, these models represent 2 projects related to the American Civil War.
+Created during my MFA studies at the Savannah College of Art and Design, these models represent 2 projects related to the American Civil War.
 As a game artist, I created models for an interactive re-creation of the Battle of Fort McAllister (1863).
 For my MFA thesis, I researched artifacts from the Civil War and digitally restored them to what they might have looked like in the 1860s.

 Maya, ZBrush, Photoshop, Substance 3D